Safety Razor vs Cartridge Razor – Which Is Best For You?

 A good single-bladed safety razor does have the potential to eliminate or reduce shaving bump problems, as you should be able to reduce passes that can help.
 There is much more to it than just switching razors for many people who have this problem, which is for another article.

-Some guys find irritation issues or reduce resolve once they get themselves a good electric shaver, so there is no one rule for all.
+Some guys find irritation issues reduce or resolve once they get themselves a good electric shaver, so there is no one rule for all.

 Bottom Line: Changing over from a multi blade cartridge razor to a safety razor does help many people overcome skin irritation issues; however, other potential causes should be checked out as well.
 Some guys get irritation from safety razors rather than cartridge razors –so there is not one size that fits all.